-The JYNNEOSTM vaccine is now available in NYC to anyone who considers themselves to be at risk for MPV through sex or other intimate contact.
+The JYNNEOSTM vaccine is available in NYC to anyone who considers themselves to be at risk for mpox through sex or other intimate contact.
 Vaccination is strongly recommended for men who have sex with men, people with HIV, and other groups that may have an elevated risk of exposure.

-People who are identified as close contacts of a person with MPV should get two doses of the JYNNEOSTM vaccine as post-exposure prophylaxis (PEP), particularly if they are immunocompromised due to HIV or other conditions.
-Vaccination within four days of exposure provides the best chance to prevent MPV, and vaccination within five to 14 days of exposure may reduce symptoms for people who go on to develop MPV illness.
+People who are identified as close contacts of a person with mpox should get two doses of the JYNNEOSTM vaccine as post-exposure prophylaxis (PEP), particularly if they are immunocompromised due to HIV or other conditions.
+Vaccination within four days of exposure provides the best chance to prevent mpox, and vaccination within five to 14 days of exposure may reduce symptoms for people who go on to develop mpox illness.

 The standard regimen for JYNNEOSTMis two doses administered subcutaneously 28 days apart.
-An alternative regimen of two lower doses administered intradermally is available to persons aged 18 and over, and this regimen is being used currently in the context of the national public health emergency.
+An alternative regimen of two lower doses administered intradermally is available to persons aged 18 and over pursuant to an emergency use authorization.
 This lower dose was found to produce an immunologically similar response compared to the standard dose administered subcutaneously.
-For both regimens, full immunity is expected two weeks after the second dose.
-People with a history of keloid scar formation may request subcutaneous injection.
+For both regimens, peak immunity from vaccination is expected two weeks after the second dose.
+People with a history of keloid scarring should receive subcutaneous administration.

 For more information, see CDC: Monkeypox Vaccine Information for Healthcare Professionals.

-Submit specimens for MPV testing to a participating commercial laboratory, including LabCorp, Mayo Clinic Laboratories, Aegis Science, Sonic Healthcare or Quest Diagnostics, or to a health care system laboratory that has been approved to conduct MPV testing by New York State.
+Submit specimens for mpox testing to a participating commercial laboratory, including LabCorp, Mayo Clinic Laboratories, Aegis Science, Sonic Healthcare or Quest Diagnostics, or to a health care system laboratory that has been approved to conduct mpox testing by New York State.
 Refer to the lab's specimen collection and submission guidance.